Responding to allegations against employees in the area of child protection

 1. Purpose

-This document sets out the process for employees and workplace managers (including principals), to follow if allegations are made against employees of the Department of Education in the area of child protection (section 5 and section 6).
+This document sets out the process for employees and workplace managers (including principals), to follow if allegations are made against employees of the NSW Department of Education in the area of child protection (section 5 and section 6).
 It also outlines how Professional and Ethical Standards handles reports, and what protections and support is available to those involved in investigations and options for employees to seek a review or make a complaint (sections 7 to 10).

 The department complies with a range of child protection and employment legislation (see Appendix 1).
 These procedures reflect the department’s legislative responsibilities and demonstrate its commitment to protect the safety, welfare and wellbeing of students and to support the work of employees working with children and young people in an educational setting.